United States Marine Band: Composers

-Sousa composed several of his finest marches, including Semper Fidelis, while serving as director of the Marine Band.
+Sousa composed several marches, including Semper Fidelis, while serving as director of the Marine Band.

 Thomas Powell Knox joined the Marine Band in 1961 as a trumpet player and moved to the arranging staff in 1966.
 Three years later, Knox was appointed chief arranger and continued composing and arranging for the Marine Band until his retirement in 1985.
 Some of his more notable compositions include "God of Our Fathers" (commissioned for Ronald Reagan's first inauguration) and "American Pageant", which was commissioned for Richard Nixon's first inauguration.
 Knox arranged or composed over 300 pieces, many of which the Marine Band and other bands across America still played.